NixOS/rfcs/rfcs/0098-community-team.md

 * Mediate disputes when doing so is beneficial to the community
 * Respect the privacy of community members
 * Foster newcomers and develop their leadership potential
-* Moderate all places where community members interact, including Discourse, Matrix, and GitHub
+* Moderate all official spaces where community members interact, including Discourse, Matrix, GitHub, and NixCon
 * Ensure that collaboration on shared technical goals is possible
 * Ensure that the Nix community is a welcoming space for people from marginalized backgrounds
 * Do not allow the Nix community to be a place for spreading ideas rooted in fascism or bigotry